Factbox: Major U.S. Supreme Court rulings on abortion rights

 Roe v.
 Wade, 1973, 7-2 vote

 The court rules that a woman’s constitutional right to privacy protects her decision to end a pregnancy, and only a compelling state interest can justify regulating abortion.
-The decision institutes a three-part legal test, connected to a nine-month pregnancy and a fetus’ viability, that gives states more latitude for regulation with each trimester.
+The decision instituted a three-part legal test, connected to a nine-month pregnancy and a fetus’ viability, that gave states more latitude for regulation with each trimester.

 Planned Parenthood of Southeastern Pennsylvania v.
 Casey, 1992, 5-4 vote